 Reputation matters.
-Yet, when it comes to choosing where you will obtain your master’s, the criteria you used for your undergrad doesn’t necessarily apply.
+Yet, when it comes to choosing where you will obtain your master’s, the criteria you used for your undergrad degree doesn’t necessarily apply.
 While you want to make sure you get your online degree from a university of the highest quality and caliber, it’s not the overall school reputation that matters so much as the school’s reputation in your field of study.
-In other words, the department and program reputation matters more than the school’s reputation.
-For cyber security, the top schools aren’t the traditional Ivy League institutions you might think of.
+In other words, the department and program matters more than the school’s reputation.
+For cybersecurity, the top schools are not the traditional Ivy League institutions you might think of.

-For graduate school applicants the ability to really hone in on the schools with a strong reputation in the cyber security field is paramount.
-After graduation, when you are applying to jobs or looking for a promotion, a department with a strong reputation in the field will carry a lot of weight.
-So how do you determine what schools have the best reputation in your field?
+It’s paramount to focus on schools that possess a strong reputation in cybersecurity.
+After graduation, when you are applying to jobs or looking for a promotion, a cybersecurity program with a strong reputation will carry a lot of weight.
+So, how do you determine what schools have the best reputation in your field?
+Here are some tips:

 - Research ranking reports such as the U.S. News and World Report.

-- Reach out to former students and ask them for their feedback on the program.
-Sometimes colleges will provide you with this information if you ask or you can look on LinkedIn.
+- Use LinkedIn to reach out to former students of various programs and ask them for their feedback.
+Some colleges will also provide you with this information if you ask.

 - Evaluate the professors in each department.
-Look at their background and experience both their teaching experience and their professional experience in the field.
+Look at their background, including their teaching experience and their professional experience in the field.

-It is important to realize that in fields like cyber security, a constantly changing and evolving space that has exploded in recent years, many programs may be new.
-But just because a program is new, doesn’t mean it isn’t good.
-It does mean that the program may not have had the time to create a reputation for itself yet.
+It is important to realize that the field of cybersecurity is growing and evolving so quickly that some of the most innovative programs can be relatively new — so, just because a program is new, doesn’t mean it isn’t good.
 In this case, looking closely at the professors and program affiliates that may have partnered with the university to create the program can help you gauge its true caliber.
-And while overall school reputation should come secondary to a department or program reputation, the school’s overall ranking can be a very helpful indication of a new department’s strength.
+And while the school’s reputation should come secondary to a department or program reputation, the school’s overall ranking can also be a very helpful indication of a new department’s strength.

-It is also vital to choose a program that works closely and collaborates with the greater cyber security community.
-By collaborating with local and national players in the field, schools keep their curriculum current and relevant — an extremely important factor in cyber security education – and schools are able to best prepare their students for immediate job placement after graduation.
+It is also vital to choose a program that works closely and collaborates with the greater cybersecurity community.
+By collaborating with local, regional and national players in the field, schools keep their curriculum current and relevant — an extremely important factor in cybersecurity education — enabling them to best prepare their students for immediate job placement after graduation.

 Along with being an undeniable career game-changer, a degree in cybersecurity is also a significant investment.
-Cybersecurity master degrees typically range anywhere from 20k-40k.
+Cybersecurity master degrees typically range anywhere from $20,000-$40,000.
 But just because a program is expensive doesn’t necessarily mean you should count it out.
-Be sure to look at the scholarships and grants offered at schools that interest you, since such financial assistance can significantly reduce the total price.
+Be sure to fully research all of the scholarships and grants offered at schools that interest you, since such financial assistance can significantly reduce the total price.

 As we discussed earlier, many online degree programs are designed to include a great deal of flexibility to support the work/life balance of those who enroll.
 But it is important to make sure you are clear on how much of the program is online.
 While some programs are 100% online, others are hybrid, which means you take some classes online and some on campus.
 There are also programs that require you to be on campus for an extended period of time, say two weeks, at some point during the program.
-Make sure the one you choose is as flexible as you require.
+Make sure the cybersecurity degree program you choose is as flexible as you require.

-You should also consider how many classes you are required to take per semester and if there are any deadlines on program completion, i.e. you can’t take more than three years to complete.
+You should also consider how many classes you are required to take per semester and if there are any deadlines on program completion (i.e., restrictions on taking more than three years to complete the program).

-Length of Program and Start Dates – Be sure to check how long it will take you to complete your degree at your pace.
-If you are only taking one class per semester how many years will go by before you receive your degree or vice versa how quickly will the university allow you to complete your degree at the university you choose?
+Be sure to understand how long it will take you to complete your degree at your pace.
+If you are only taking one class per semester, how many years will go by before you receive your degree?
+On the flip side, how quickly will you be able to complete your degree at the university you choose?

 Looking at start dates can also impact your decision.
 Some schools have rolling admissions and admit students each semester, which would allow you to start your degree immediately or better plan your start date around your schedule.
 Others, however, start students once a year, which could mean waiting a while before beginning your degree.